dabari-framework/dabari-framework/README.md

 # dabari-framework
-dabari is a framework raging from gui library to network for building crossplatform application.
+dabari is a framework raging from gui to network for building crossplatform application.

-Platform supported by now :
-windows , android
+Platform supported by now : windows , android

-Exemple :
+Demo :

  Simple texteditor :

  Load Image from the web and show it :

-Documentation in progress ...

-Copyright 2017 Galledou Ahmedou
+Copyright © 2017 Galledou Ahmedou